so1n/protobuf_to_pydantic/buf-plugin/README.md

 └── pyproject.toml
 ```
 ### 1.4.Generating Pydantic Code with Remote Plugins
+> Note: Since the BUF plugin created by the developer cannot be used publicly, the remote plug-in cannot be used normally(See: [issue](https://github.com/bufbuild/plugins/issues/589#issuecomment-1799085322))。If necessary, please refer to the custom plugins in the next section to create your own plugins。

 In addition to executing local plugin to generate `Pydantic` code, can also use remote plugin.

 First, need to change the `buf.gen.yaml` file to the following content: